apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

   3. kube-vip: It is a sum of keepalived & HAProxy.
 So it will do both of their work.
 We deploy it on our nodes using Deamonset.

 doing first method: external LB:
+- Take note that in this approach, traffic that is related to API-server is loadbalanced but syncing data between ETCDs, port 2380 is not going to pass throgh our HAProxy
 - we need to ` --uplad-certs ` if we don't then we have to copy certificates manually to all of our master nodes
 ```
 $ sudo kubeadm init \